How effective has the Governing Body been?

 Significant consultation was required in order to achieve planning consent for the new auditorium, enabling work to start on site in July 2011.

-Chair of Governors and Chair, Saffron Academy Trust
+Chair of Saffron Academy Trust